-- proceeding only to the service of the summons and complaint or the service of the third-party summons and third-party complaint and only if the depository institution is a defendant or third-party defendant. - 11.
+- 8. Rule 7004(h) provides that service on a bank, savings and loan, or other insured depository institution in a contested matter or adversary proceeding must be made by certified mail addressed to an officer of the institution unless one of three exceptions applies.
+Those exceptions are 1) the attorney for the depository institution has filed a paper in the matter or has otherwise the procedure set out in the rule, 2) the court, following the procedure set out in the rule, orders otherwise, and 3) the depository institution has waived the requirement in writing by designating an officer to receive service.
+(Insured depository institutions are defined in section 3 of the Federal Deposit Insurance Act (12 U.S.C. § 1813).) - 9.
+Because of the exceptions and the placement of the certified mail requirement in Rule 7004 rather than Fed.
+R. Bankr.
+P. 2002, the requirement applies in an adversary proceeding only to the service of the summons and complaint or the service of the third-party summons and third-party complaint and only if the depository institution is a defendant or third-party defendant. - 10.
 If service was made by personal service, by residence service, or pursuant to state law, the service must be made by someone who is not a party, and who is at least 18 years of age.
-Rule 7004(a). - 12.
-The summons and complaint may be served anywhere in the United States.
-Rule 7004(d). - 13.
-The summons and complaint must be served 7 days after the summons is issued.
+Rule 7004(a). - 11.
+The summons and third-party complaint may be served anywhere in the United States.
+Rule 7004(d). - 12.
+The summons and third-party complaint must be served 7 days after the summons is issued.
 Service is complete upon mailing, not upon delivery by the Postal Service.
 If more than 7 days pass before service is completed, a new summons will be issued for service.
 Rule 7004(e) and Fed.
 R. Bankr.
-P. 9006(e). - 14.
-If the summons and complaint are not served within 90 days of the filing of the complaint, the court may dismiss the action.
-Rule 4(m). - 15.
+P. 9006(e). - 13.
+If the summons and third-party complaint are not served within 90 days of the filing of the third-party complaint, the court may dismiss the third-party action.
+Rule 4(m). - 14.
 On the back of the summons is a certificate of service of the summons.
-After service has been made, this certificate should be completed, and filed with the court. - 16.
+After service has been made, this certificate should be completed, and filed with the court. - 15.
 Fed.
 R. Bankr.
-P. 7012(a) provides that once a complaint is served, the defendant has 30 days after the issuance of the summons to file an answer or make one of the motions specified in Fed.
+P. 7012(a) provides that once a complaint is served, the third-party defendant has 30 days after the issuance of summons to file an answer or make one of the motions specified in Fed.
 R. Civ.
-P. 12 (made applicable by Rule 7012(b)).
-If the United States or one of its agencies or officers is the defendant, the time to file an answer or make a motion is 35 days.
+P. 12 (made applicable by Rule 7012).
+If the United States or one of its agencies or officers is the third-party defendant, the time to file an answer or make a motion is 35 days.
 The court can order these time limits shortened or extended.
 If such an order is entered, the new time limit must be stated in the summons.